mcieno/simple-secret-santa/README.md

 ## Preparation

-First thing first, edit [`default.conf`](./default.conf) to fit your needs.
+First thing first, copy [`default.conf.example`](./default.conf.example) into `default.conf` and edit it to fit your needs.
 The configuration file structure is quite straightforward and self explanatory:

 ```ini
 [Participants]